auristor/sro-auristor-client/README.md

 - - [Example files](examples) are provided along with a sample scripts for creating/deleting sample ConfigMap and Secret objects
 - It is highly recommended that kmodDriverContainer images are copied from the the ```ghcr.io/auristor``` Container Registry to your  organizational (internal) container registry from.

-## Deploying the AuriStor KMOD/CSI SpecialResource
+## Deploying the AuriStorFS KMOD/CSI SpecialResource
-Deploying the AuriStor KMOD/CSI SpecialResource will most likely be integrated into your CI/CD pipeline.
+Deploying the AuriStorFS KMOD/CSI SpecialResource will most likely be integrated into your CI/CD pipeline.

 The KMOD and CSI containers are deploy in the ***auristorfs-client*** namespace.
 It is assumed that this namespace has been created prior to deploying the SpecialResources